This Gluten-Free Vegan Apple Cake is perfectly spiced, packed full of sweet, juicy apples and is so easy to make!

-Want to know why I love this Gluten-Free Vegan Apple Cake?
-It’s:
+Why you’ll love this Gluten-Free Vegan Apple Cake:

 Instead of adding large chunks of apple, I went for grated apple.
 It’s much easier as you don’t have to peel the apple first, and this method also allows you to pack in tons of apples and helps create an amazingly squidgy texture.